ToshioCP/Gtk4-tutorial/src/sec5.src.md

 If the function succeeds, set the contents into GtkTextBuffer, free the buffer memories pointed by `contents`, set the filename to the title of the window, free the memories pointed by `filename` and show the window.
-If it fails, it outputs an error message and destroy the window.
+If it fails, it outputs an error message and destroys the window.

 ## GtkNotebook